-Spatial patterns in TP in South Florida coastal waters were strongly driven by the west coast sources (Fig. 22).
-A small gradient in TP extended from the inshore waters of Whitewater Bay - Ten Thousand Islands mangrove complex out onto the Shelf and Tortugas.
-A weak gradient also extended from north central Florida Bay to the Middle Keys.
-It has been postulated that groundwater may be a source of TP in this region, however, what evidence exists does not indicate a significant subterranean source (Corbett et al. 2000).
-However, there is evidence of a significant terrestrial source of TP to Biscayne Bay (Caccia and Boyer 2007).
+Spatial patterns in TP in South Florida coastal waters were strongly driven by the west coast sources (Fig. 32).
+A gradient in TP extended from the inshore waters of Whitewater Bay - Ten Thousand Islands mangrove complex out onto the Shelf and Tortugas.
+Gradients also extended from western Florida Bay to the Middle/Lower Keys.
+The spatial distribution of TP on the Shelf is driven by freshwater inputs from mangrove rivers and transport of Gulf of Mexico waters through the region.
+No significant evidence of a groundwater source exists (Corbett et al. 2000).
+However, there is evidence of a significant terrestrial source of TP to Biscayne Bay (Caccia and Boyer 2007), which may impact inshore waters of Upper Keys.

-Figure 22.
-Example of total phosphorus distributions across the region during summer 2007.
+Figure 32.
+Distributions of surface total phosphorus across the region during 2010.